 Students may not complete clinical practice rotations as paid employees.

 The program has established a safety screening protocol for students having potential access to the magnetic resonance environment.
-All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete a MRI Safety Screening Form as part of their clinical orientation requirements.
-Students requesting a rotation through MRI must also complete a MRI Safety Screening Sheet to assure they are appropriately screened for magnetic waves or radiofrequency hazards.
+All students are required to watch a Magnetic Resonance Imaging (MRI) safety video and complete a MRI Safety Screening Form as part of their clinical orientation requirements to assure they are appropriately screened for magnetic waves and radiofrequency hazards.
 If a student has had an injury to the eye involving a metallic object or fragment, they will be responsible for the cost of MRI orbits images prior to the rotation.